Julia on HPC cluster

 julia --project=. script.jl

-Run distributed job
+Run single node distributed job on LUMI cluster

 Run the following files a single node job with three CPU cores and one julia process per core.